 HORGAN: And about 30 seconds into the match one of the Pakistani guys went to hit the ball and when he followed through he hit one of the Indian guys, and he actually developed a cut underneath the shin guards.
 That’s how hard he got hit.

-I recognize that as a little bit over-aggressive, so gave a green card warning to the Pakistani player.
+I recognized that as a little bit over-aggressive, so I gave a green-card warning to the Pakistani player.
 About 30 seconds later, one of the Indian gentlemen ran over one of the Pakistani players, kind of pushed him down.
 So it was like, “You hit our guy, we’re hitting your guy,” right?
 We gave a green card to the India player as well.